Giant Steps Single Vineyard, `Bastard Hill Vineyard` Yarra Valley Pinot Noir

 Vineyards

 Situated in the Upper Yarra Valley in the sub-region of Gladysdale, Bastard Hill is a 31-hectare property with 13 hectares of vines, planted exclusively to Chardonnay and Pinot Noir.
-The vineyard’s expressive name is derived from its steep slope and high altitude, ranging in elevation from 300-400 metres.
+The vineyard’s expressive name is derived from its steep slope and high altitude, ranging in elevation from 300-400m.
 Soils are predominantly volcanic red ferrous loam.
 Bastard Hill is a celebrated site planted in 1986 by viticultural legend Ray Guerin.
 Dedicated initially to the production of super-premium sparkling wine, the site was quickly recognised for its potential to produce top quality still wines, with the first Bastard Hill Chardonnay and Pinot Noir wines released in the 1990s.
+The 2023 vintage marks the first release of this vineyard in the Giant Steps portfolio.

 Vintage